thibaudcolas/thib.me/src/_posts/2025-01-17-president-of-the-django-software-foundation.md

 ## My plans

 I’ll strive to find the right balance between working on the issues I care about (accessibility, Django’s carbon footprint, diversity, social equity) – and working on the fundamentals of organizational maturity and governance.
 And the business as usual of a non-profit like ours.
 I’m sure I will drop the ball on some of those, and hope to be able to count on my Foundation colleagues to call that out and help me make it work.
-We have an outstanding team so I know it well.
+We have an outstanding team so I know it will.

 I don’t see myself sustaining this kind of sustained levels of volunteer involvement with the non-profit open source world beyond 2025, so we’ll also need to work on creating more opportunities for high-impact contributions so others step in.
 I’m sure we’ll get there.
 Onwards! 🌈